emomicrowave/quest/readme.md

 29a0 bass: learn a new song in 29 days

 $ quest done 29a0
-bass: learn a new song today 1.0 🌠
+bass: learn a new song today 1.0 1 xp
 ```